Swamiji TV

 Awakening of Chakras

-"Tons of theory are nothing compared with a grain of practice."
+"Tons of theory is nothing compared to a grain of practice."

 Filming location: Atlanta, Georgia, USA